Making Friends After Moving Abroad

 Culture · by Simone Rainieri · 7 min read

-At home you had shared context, a common language and years of built-up familiarity doing the work for you.
-Abroad, all three are missing at once, and you are carrying the extra mental load of navigating an unfamiliar culture.
-Naming that explicitly helps: you are not bad at friendship, you are doing it on hard mode for a while.
+At home, shared language, shared context and years of built-up familiarity did most of the work for you without you noticing.
+Abroad, all three are gone at once, and you are also carrying the daily tax of navigating an unfamiliar culture: different queueing norms, different humor, a different sense of how close to stand to someone.
+Name that explicitly.
+You are not bad at friendship.
+You are doing it on hard mode for a while, and hard mode is slower by design.

-- Choose activity-based settings where you do more than talk — sport, cooking, dance, climbing, volunteering.
+- Pick activity-based settings where you do more than talk: sport, cooking, climbing, dance, volunteering.

-- Use language exchanges and tandem meetups, where the whole point is mutual patience.
+- Try language exchanges and tandem meetups, where mutual patience is the entire premise, not an accommodation.

 If you are shy or afraid of getting it wrong

-Fear of different cultures, of saying the wrong thing, of seeming too eager — these are common and they fade with exposure.
-Favour small, repeatable settings and one-to-one contact over big mixers, where there is less to perform and more room to simply be a regular face.
+Worrying about saying the wrong thing or seeming too eager is common and it fades with plain exposure, not with waiting until you feel ready.
+Favor small, repeatable, one-to-one settings over big mixers, there is less to perform and more room to just be a regular, recognizable face.

 Where Vairi fits